wp-plugins/nextgen-facebook/readme.txt

 = Version 7.1.1 =

 * **Fixed** logic for the sharing buttons shortcode to ignore the include/exclude buttons options.
+* Added error messages for permission issues when updating the minimized stylesheet.
+* Improved error message reporting for permission issues accessing the cache folder.

 = Version 7.1 =